VirtusLab/scala-cli/website/docs/commands/compile.md

 scala-cli compile Hello.scala --jar /path/to/library.jar
 ```

-We have a guide dedicated [Dependency management](../guides/dependencies.md)
+We have a guide dedicated to [Dependency management](../guides/dependencies.md)

 ## Scala compiler options